24 hours Restart Script + Cronjob with every minute connection check

-It’s very simple: your router will check if the connection is lost and reconnect automatically if there is no connection with the ovpn-file and some VPN-Provider don’t allow a permanent connection, therefor this cronjob below do a vpn restart every 24 hours that will give you the option to change the location too;)
+It’s very simple: your router will check if the connection is lost and reconnect automatically if there is no connection with the ovpn-file.
+Some VPN-Provider don’t allow a permanent connection over 24 hours, therefor this cronjob can handle this job.

--> Plus optional: cronjob router restart, if you want to do this too, for whatever reason.
+-> Plus optional: cronjob router reconnect/restart at manual times, if you want to do this too, for whatever reason.

-Below you find two scripts.
-A script for listening and restart to stay the day only (so therefore no ovpn-file change needed) and a script for setting a time to make a manual restart ( if you don’t want to use this cronjob)
+Below you find two scripts in the next post: A script for listening and restart to stay the day only (so therefore no ovpn-file change needed) and a script for setting a time to make a manual restart ( if you don’t want to use this cronjob) -> Both sripts won’t work with my turris, maybe there is a mistake and you find it

 If you are a new vpn-user, you can check my tutorial how to connect to your vpn provider with ovpn-file: HowToOpenVPNClient